OnroerendErfgoed/brdrQ/README.md

 <img src="docs/figures/installation-step-2c.png" width="50%" />

+3. Close your QGIS-project, and Re-open your QGIS-project

-3. The tool 'Autocorrectborders' is now available in the Processing Toolbox under 'brdrQ'
+4. The tool 'Autocorrectborders' is now available in the Processing Toolbox under 'brdrQ'

 <img src="docs/figures/installation-step-3.png" width="100%" />

-4. Double-click on the 'Autocorrectborders' tool, and the tool opens:
+5. Double-click on the 'Autocorrectborders' tool, and the tool opens:

  <img src="docs/figures/installation-step-4.png" width="100%" />